 SN: You mentioned that the de facto government in the Gaza Strip is Hamas, who announced this week that it has a new document that provides a new political strategy.
 They also have a new leader in Gaza, Sinwar, and will have a new political leader in Qatar.
 To what extent is there a change of direction for Hamas?

 GE: The change in Hamas’s official policy is a result of two things.
-First, they want to distinguish between themselves and the Muslim Brotherhod (MB) in Egypt.
-Hamas is known as the small Palestinian sister as the MB in Egypt.
-Hamas understands very well that they need the support and cooperation of the state of Egypt and as long as the main opposition to President Abdel Fattah al-Sisi is the MB they have decided it is not a very good idea to be associated with it.
-So they are now trying to say we are not part of the MB but we are an independent Palestinian movement with or own political ideas.
+First, they want to distinguish between themselves and the Muslim Brotherhood (MB) in Egypt.
+Hamas is known as the small Palestinian sister to the MB in Egypt.
+Hamas understands very well that they need the support and cooperation of Egypt and as long as the main opposition to President Abdel Fattah al-Sisi is the MB, they have decided it is not a very good idea to be associated with it.
+So they are now trying to say, ‘We are not part of the MB but we are an independent Palestinian movement with or own political ideas’.
 Second, in order to control Gaza they need some form of international legitimacy, otherwise the money will not flow.
-And in order to please the world they have to speak in much more moderate terms to persuade more and more players that they are a pragmatic player that can be a partner for dialogue.
+And in order to please the world they have to speak in much more moderate terms to persuade more players that they are a pragmatic player that can be a partner for dialogue.
 It is a positive move and shows that pressure can work but I don’t know if it is tactical or reflects a big change in its official policy, which until now has been that the State of Israel should be destroyed.

 SN: Is it better for Israel to have someone like Sinwar who they know very well from his time in prison at the top of Hamas in Gaza rather than a complete outsider?

-SN: Thinking about Israel’s long-term game plan for Gaza, PM Netanyahu recently attended a meeting on the 2014 Gaza war report and said that the war was inevitable.
+SN: Thinking about Israel’s long-term game plan for Gaza, Prime Minister Benjamin Netanyahu recently attended a meeting on the 2014 Gaza war report and said that the war was inevitable.
 He also said: ‘The thought of a political alternative with Hamas is ludicrous to me.’
 What do you think Israel’s spectrum of options is regarding Gaza?

 GE: We have work in two parallel ways.
 One is political, to try and reach a solution with the Palestinians that should or might include Gaza.
-And of course it is a different matter if the central government of the Palestinian Authority will be able to enforce in on Gaza.
+And of course it is a different matter if the central government of the PA will be able to enforce it on Gaza.
 But since such a solution is not likely in the short-term, we have to recognise the legitimacy of the government of Hamas and reach de facto arrangements with them.
-By the way it is quite a legitimate government because it represents the people of Gaza, not Israel or Israelis, and the people of Gaza support Hamas because are a typical, authentic, national movement of Palestinians.
-And because they have the support of a very large part of the population in Gaza they are able to allocate a lot of resources to build very impressive system of tunnels despite the desperate situation in Gaza.
+By the way, Hamas is quite a legitimate government because it represents the people of Gaza, not Israelis, and the people of Gaza support Hamas because are a typical, authentic, national movement of Palestinians.
+And because they have the support of a very large part of the population in Gaza they are able to allocate a lot of resources to build very impressive system of tunnels despite the desperate situation there.
 There is little resistance because Hamas are representing the people.
-So whatever we might think about them, we have to acknowledge that these are the chosen government in Gaza and we have to change accordingly.
+So whatever we might think about them, we have to acknowledge that Hamas is the chosen government in Gaza and we have to change accordingly.

 SN: You’ve been an advocate of a regional solution to the Gaza (and the I-P) problem.
 In a 2010 BESA paper you wrote that Gaza could 1) be incorporated into a Jordanian-Palestinian federation, or 2) be enlarged by territorial exchanges with Egypt and the PA.
 Given the Arab Spring, the current military regime in Egypt and the Fatah-Hamas divide, are these options feasible today or in the future?